NDNA employees trek through all 3 nations

 The NDNA Strollers hope to arrive at the NDNA Scotland office in Edinburgh by accumulating miles near to their homes.
 This week they stepped up a gear for World Health Day.

-The idea came about following a remote programme organised by NDNA Scotland’s National Manager Jane Malcolm (pictured top right), who is a marathon veteran, ultra runner and all-round outdoor enthusiast.
+The idea came about following a remote programme organised by NDNA Scotland’s National Manager Jane Malcolm (pictured top right), who is a marathon veteran, ultra runner and all-around outdoor enthusiast.

 She mentored a group of staff members through the couch to 5k programme earlier this year to try to increase their fitness levels, mental wellbeing and encourage office-style friendly banter.
 Jane produced a weekly newsletter with tips, ideas and photos of the group during their highs and lows as well as charting her own adventures in the Pentland hills near her home.